 Plagiarism Detection Software

 Unicheck is a plagiarism detection software that helps to detect similarities in a document in order to prevent plagiarism issues, document recycling, as well as accidental and peer-to-peer plagiarism.
 Unicheck is used in the educational institutions across the world as a similarity checker for documents.
-Right now, Unicheck is also available for the individual users, writers, and students, who can pre-check their writing on the go, right within Google Docs.
+Right now, Unicheck is also available for the individual users, writers, and students.
+Additionally, they can pre-check their writing on the go, right within Google Docs.

 Similarity Checker for Google Docs

 The Unicked Add-on for Google Docs delivers the same functions available for users in the individual Unicheck account.
 If you’re already familiar with the tool, this is your opportunity to connect it directly with Google Docs.
-The main convenience is that Add-on users can have a faster workflow and the ability to make edits right in the Google Doc – regardless of the platform they are using.
+The main convenience is that Add-on users can have a faster workflow and the ability to make edits right in the Google Doc.
+This is regardless of the platform they are using.

-To get started, you can use the Unicheck Add-on by opening up the document and searching for the Unicheck in the list of Add-ons.
+To get started, you use the Unicheck Add-on by opening up the document.
+Then you can search for Unicheck in the list of Add-ons.
 For the first installation, click “Get Add-ons” in the “Add-ons” menu at the top of the document and search for Unicheck.
 Each time you dive into the Google Doc, open the Unicheck using the menu.

-With Unicheck, students have the ability to edit their text if similarities were found, or if they forgot to cite or reference the sources properly.
-The Add-on lets users access a full report, track the highlighted sentences with similarities, go back to the Google Docs, fix them or format properly, and recheck to be sure the writing is clear and original, before the text sees the world.
+With Unicheck, students can edit their text if there are similarities.
+Or they can also make edits if they forgot to cite or reference the sources properly.
+The Add-on also lets users access a full report and track the highlighted sentences with similarities.
+They can also go back to the Google Docs, fix them or format properly, and recheck to be sure the writing is clear and original, before the text sees the world.